ordbase/generative-orc-721/IDEAS.md

 ...
 ```

-that's it. no need for max because the inscribe id list IS the max ... and the magic switch to turn a deploy to use the "BEFORE" formula is dropping the max / maxblock. that's it.  let me know what you think.
+that's it. no need for max because the inscribe id list IS the max ... and the magic switch to turn a deploy to use the "BEFORE" formula is dropping the max / maxblock. that's it.

 as a bonus - ordgen / ORC-721 slugs / keys are like sat names  - first-come / first-serve - and, thus, the ordinalpunks name is yours forever with a deploy.

 now what for you might be thinking?
 what if .... a ordgen / ORC-721 indexer produces a listing something like this ... https://unisat.io/brc20  or this https://www.brc-20.io/   - do you want to ("automagically") get listed or not? being world's first counts ;-).

-...exploring some more...  maybe lets go recursive! ... recursive what!? ...
+...let's explore some more...  let's go recursive! ... recursive what!? ...

-... let's use the inscribe id for the ordinalpunks meta data!!
+... let's use the inscribe id for the ordinalpunks meta data / manifest!!
 now how does this look:

 ```